Cisco ACI and CCNA live online batches are starting from 24th June 2023. Join experts today. Securing the Control Plane - CCNA Security Best Practices

 Configure the authorization policies for the user.
 The next step is to configure authorization policies that give full access to users in the Admin group who are trying to access routers in the network device group we created.
 To create and assign the reservation policies, first navigate to Access Policies > Access Services > Default Device Admin >Authorization and click Create,

-Verification :- Now Testing: Login to R3 and telnet 10.0.0.4, it will ask for username and password, Supply it with username admin and password Uninets@123
+Verification: - Now for testing login to R01 and telnet 10.0.0.4, it will ask for username and password, Supply it with username admin and password Uninets@123

 Trying 10.0.0.4 … Open